Ea Wer

-Ea Wer is a commune (xã) and village in the Buôn Đôn District of Đắk Lắk Province, Vietnam.
+Ea Wer is a commune (xã) and village of Đắk Lắk Province, Vietnam.

-History
+On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1660/NQ-UBTVQH15 on the reorganization of commune-level administrative units in Đắk Lắk Province in 2025 (the resolution took effect on the date of its adoption).
+Accordingly, the entire natural area and population of Ea Huar Commune, Tân Hòa Commune, and Ea Wer Commune were consolidated to establish a new commune named Ea Wer Commune.

+Name

 Its name Ea Wer means "the flaming river" from Rhade language.

 Geography

-The commune covers an area of 80,92 square kilometres and as of 1999 had a population of 3,566 people.
+The commune covers an area of 184,61 square kilometres and as of 2025 had a population of 29.708 people.

+Ea Wer commune is located along Tỉnh Lộ 1 (ĐT1), with a geographical location: